pentandra/lifepreserver/content/blog/what-is-genealogy/index.markdown

 friend described what most people think about when they describe technology for genealogy.
 Sticking peoples' names and dates on a tree.
 Sounds fun, right?
-It's actually kind of addictive until you realize that with each generation the tree gets bigger by a power of two, and in family history software right now, the tree never ends, it just keeps on going forever... but that's a different story.
+It's actually kind of addictive until you realize that with each generation the tree gets bigger by a power of two, and in most family history software right now, the tree never ends, it turns into a math problem and just keeps on going forever... but that's a different story.

 Looking at genealogy in this way is both a shallow and distorted view of reality.
 Was the sole purpose of Doe Darling's existence to produce seven nicely named children, all lined up neatly in a row?
 I hope not.

-We (at Pentandra) look at genealogy as the study of _lives_, of mankind.[^life] Life is messy.
+We (at Pentandra) look at genealogy as the study of _lives_; of mankind.[^life] Life is messy.
 Life is full.
 Life is complicated.
 Life is rich.
 A pedigree chart would be the last thing I would pick to describe it.